ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-simpleproxy/README.md

 - strictSSL: `boolean`
   Ignore strict SSL checks.
 Default value `true`.
 Can also be set using the `UI5_MIDDLEWARE_SIMPLE_PROXY_STRICT_SSL` environment variable.

+In general, use of environment variables or values set in a `.env` file will override configuration values in the `ui5.yaml`.

 ## Usage

 1. Define the dependency in `$yourapp/package.json`: